dwhiffing/fury/content/nato/es/army/body.md

 **Spanish Army**

-With a strength of 201,000 and 142,000 ready reserves, the Spanish Army was quite a large force but somewhat under equipped in comparison to other armies in NATO.
+With a strength of 201,000 and 142,000 ready reserves, the Spanish Army was quite a large force but somewhat poorly equipped in comparison to other armies in NATO.
 Most formations were designed to be light, some would say under-equipped, with only 300 tanks that could be considered modern in 1994 (AMX-30).
 Structurally Spain would provide a Corps HQ